VipinMulkalwar22/hello-python/README.md

 # hello-python

-This repository contains Python topics and examples, organized by fundamental topics.
-Each section lists files that demonstrate the concepts, making it easy to find relevant code and extend as new topics are added.
+This repository contains Python examples organized by fundamental topics.
+Each section lists files that demonstrate key concepts, making it easy to find relevant code and extend as new topics are added.

 ---